openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     * `notice` - **Auction notice**

       The formal notice that gives details of an auction.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

-    * `biddingDocuments` - **Bidding Documents**

-      Information for potential participants, describing the goals of the contract (e.g. goods and services to be sold), and the bidding process.

     * `technicalSpecifications` - **Technical Specifications**